-As of December 31, 2023, we had a total principal amount of indebtedness of \$243.8 million of 10.25% senior secured notes, due October 2025 ("10.25% Senior Secured Notes), \$1,095.0 million of 9.625% senior secured notes, due April 2029 ("9.625% Senior Secured Notes), and \$33.3 million of term loan, due June 2024 ("Term Loan").
+As of December 31, 2024, we had a total principal amount of indebtedness of \$1,057.5 million of 9.625% senior secured notes, due April 2029, \$315.0 million of 9.875% senior secured bonds, due November 2028, and \$25.0 million of term loan, due March 2025.
 The level of our indebtedness and the terms of the agreements governing our existing indebtedness contain covenants that may restrict our ability to take various actions, such as to:

-- incur or guarantee additional indebtedness or issue certain preferred shares; - pay dividends or make other distributions on, or redeem or repurchase, any equity interests;

-- make other restricted payments;

-- make certain acquisitions or investments;

-- create or incur liens;

-- transfer or sell assets;

-- incur restrictions on the payments of dividends or other distributions from restricted subsidiaries;

-- enter into certain transactions with affiliates and

-- consummate a merger or consolidation or sell, assign, transfer, lease or otherwise dispose of all or substantially all of our assets or certain subsidiaries' assets.
+- incur or guarantee additional indebtedness or issue certain preferred shares; - pay dividends or make other distributions on, or redeem or repurchase, any equity interests; - make other restricted payments; - make certain acquisitions or investments; - create or incur liens; - transfer or sell assets; - incur restrictions on the payments of dividends or other distributions from restricted subsidiaries; - enter into certain transactions with affiliates and - consummate a merger or consolidation or sell, assign, transfer, lease or otherwise dispose of all or substantially all of our assets or certain subsidiaries' assets.